- Writer: Geoff Johns

 In the centre is Superboy-Prime; directly above him is Martian Manhunter; clockwise around Prime are Kal-L, Superman and Power Girl.
 Around Prime is an emerald pincer – trace that back and you’ll find Hal Jordan.

-Page 1 – Panels 1-3 Nightwing, Batman, Wonder Woman, Superman and Kal-L stand around Wonder Girl and the deceased Superboy.
+Page 1 – Panels 1 to 3: Nightwing, Batman, Wonder Woman, Superman and Kal-L stand around Wonder Girl and the deceased Superboy.
 The three big guns of the DCU, Batman, Wonder Woman and Superman, realise too late that the sacrifice should have been made by one of them.

-Page 1 – Panels 4-5 Power Girl is told of Earth-2 Lois Lane’s death, a woman who, on Earth-2 and pre-Crisis on Infinite Earths, had been like a mother to her.
+Page 1 – Panels 4 and 5: Power Girl is told of Earth-2 Lois Lane’s death, a woman who, on Earth-2 and pre-CRISIS ON INFINITE EARTHS, had been like a mother to her.
 Kal-L’s narration here and over the coming panels show he, too, has realised he made a mistake.

-Page 1 – Panel 6 As well as the heroes already identified, are The Ray on the left and Lady Quark on the right.
-They had both been sent to their pre-Crisis Eaths in the previous issue; with the destruction of the tower and the merging of the Earths, all characters from the alternate Earths have now been incorporated into this New Earth.
+Page 1 – Panel 6: As well as the heroes already identified, are The Ray on the left and Lady Quark on the right.
+They had both been sent to their pre-Crisis Earths in the previous issue; with the destruction of the tower and the merging of the Earths, all characters from the alternate Earths have now been incorporated into this New Earth.

-Page 1 – Panels 8-9 Robin and Superboy had become friends some time ago and with Impulse (who is now Kid Flash) set up Young Justice.
+Page 1 – Panels 8 and 9: Robin and Superboy had become friends some time ago and with Impulse (who is now Kid Flash) set up Young Justice.

 As before, I’ve numbered the picture; the numbers are placed as close to the head of the character as possible.
 Up to and including 25, the characters are all above the horizon, ie the last line of the crowd.
 From 26 onwards, they’re numbered (as much as possible) left to right from the back of the crowd working toward the front.